55 + Ministry

 The Men’s Group meets once a month from September to June.
 This is an opportunity for the men of the parish to meet regularly, learn about our faith, and discuss issues which are faced in our daily lives as Catholics.

-The next meeting for the Men’s Group will be held on February 13th at 7:30 p.m. in the Br.
+The next meeting for the Men’s Group will be held on Tuesday, April 10th at 7:30 p.m. in the Br.
 Juniper Room.
-The topic will be: “Life After Death and Death After Life – How to Cope with Both”.
+The topic will be a video presentation on the “Marks of A True Christian Man”, given by Fr.
+Mike Schmitz.

 The parish’s Secular Franciscan community seeks men and women to pattern their lives after Christ in the spirit of St. Francis.
 We believe that as human beings and as Christians, we have a sublime vocation that we cannot fulfill alone..
 We subscribe to a common response to the Gospel, working together in community toward a deep evangelical life and toward communion with all people.